Video examples

 role="group"

-in the palace of fieldset - Use
+in the place of fieldset - Use

 aria-labelledby="label-id"